Quantum-Inspired Machine Learning: a Survey: Parallels Between QiML Models and Conventional Classical Models

 \subsection{Other QiML Methods}

-Several QiML methods outside the afforementioned subsets incorporate quantum theory into existing classical structures.
+Several QiML methods outside the aforementioned subsets incorporate quantum theory into existing classical structures.
 These include \cite{zhang2018quantum} and \cite{zhang2019quantum}, where density matrix projections are processed and feed into traditional classifiers such as CNNs, LSTMs and SVMs.
 In \cite{patel2019novel}, a traditional fully-connected neural network structure is realized using a fuzzy c-means-based learning process, where learning parameters are represented via quantum bits and quantum rotational gate operations.
-In \cite{shi2021two}, complex-valued word embedding are constructed via gate recurrent units (GRU) and scaled dot-product self-attention.
+In \cite{shi2021two}, complex-valued word embedding are constructed via GRUs and scaled dot-product self-attention.
 Features are then extracted from projected density matrices via convolutional and max-pooling layers.

 Other works have produced methods that use quantum operations to mirror neural network behavior, such as in \cite{li2021quantumemotion} where a parameterized update function is used to evolve a “hidden” density matrix, which is updated at each time step based on the current input quantum state and the previous hidden density matrix, mirroring the key operational dynamics of an RNN.